vrtulka23/scinumtools/README.md

 ### Dimensional Input Parameters

 DIP is a serialization language that was designed to collect, manage, convert, document and validate dimensional input parameters used by numerical codes.
 The main goal of this package is to help developers to focus less on initialization processes mentioned above and more on actual code development.
-DIP should serve as quick tool that makes user interface with the code clear and straightforward.
+DIP should serve as a quick tool that makes user interface with the code clear and straightforward.

 ``` python
 >>> from scinumtools.dip import DIP, Format